 Self-employed people do not have income taxes automatically withheld from their checks as employed people do.
 They also do not have any Canadian Pension Plan contributions withheld.
 This means that you will need to set money aside to pay your income taxes and your CPP contributions each year.
 You will need to determine which tax rate applies to you.
 The CPP contributions are taxed at a rate of 9.9% of your income.
 Businesses pay half of that amount for their employees.
 However, since you are self-employed, you are responsible for paying the entire 9.9% in addition to your income tax rate.

 As a general rule, you should set aside from 25% to 30% of the income that you earn from self-employment to pay taxes when they are due.
 You will also want to keep good records of your business expenses and the money that you earn to make it easier when it is time to file your taxes and to protect you if you are chosen for an audit.

 What Documents Are Needed To File Income Tax Returns?

 When you file your return each year, you may need to submit other forms and supporting documents with your tax return.
 There are also some documents that you should save in case you are audited.
 When you are preparing your taxes, you will need the T1 form and all of the T4 slips that you have received from your employment.
-If you are self-employed, you will need any T4A slip you have received from the clients you contracted during the tax year.
+If you are self-employed, you will need any T4A slips that you have received from the clients with whom you contracted during the tax year.
 The forms that you will need to file in addition to the T1 form will depend on your particular tax situation and whether you have credits to claim.
-Any additional forms you need to complete should be attached to your T1 form and submitted.
+Any additional forms that you need to complete should be attached to your T1 form and submitted with it.